 Professionalism will be expected at all times, but most especially with your interactions online.
-Because the university classroom is a place designed for the free exchange of ideas, we must show respect for one another in all circumstances.
+Because the university classroom, even in online environments, such as in discussion boards, is a place designed for the free exchange of ideas, we must show respect for one another in all circumstances.
 We will show respect for one another by exhibiting patience and courtesy in our exchanges.
 Appropriate language and restraint from verbal attacks upon those whose perspectives differ from your own is a minimum requirement.
-Courtesy and kindness is the norm for those who participate in my class.
+Mutual courtesy, respect and kindness are the norm for those who participate in my class.